 Ok, your site is up and running.
 Your fresh content is posted.
 You are prepared for all the subscribers the World Wide Web throws your way.
 It seems like the next step would be to share it with the everyone.
 But there’s just one more step!

 At this point you most likely haven’t received much, if any, traffic.
 Social media is a huge factor in obtaining blog traffic so you want to make sure you do it right.
 Login to the social media platforms you signed up for and update all the little details, particularly your profile.
 Look at each one from the perspective of a new visitor.
 Is it easy for them to find your website address?
 And if they do, does your bio make them want to click it?

 If you haven’t already created a logo in Canva, I️ recommend doing so now.
 You will want to make sure it is added to your website, of course.
 Then, you can use it as your profile image across all of your different platforms.
 This will help with branding and will look much more professional than a personal photo of yourself.

 Just like you did with your blog itself, you will want to make sure that your social media pages aren’t bare.
 Start by adding your recent posts, and sharing some content from others that is relevant to the readers in your niche.
-Make sure that you sign up or convert to a business account on Facebook, Twitter and Pinterest.
-Additionally, Pinterest has something called Rich Pins that you should apply for ASAP.
-It makes your pins look much more professional.
+Make sure that you sign up or convert to a business account on Facebook, Instagram, Twitter and Pinterest.

 Promote, Promote, Promote!